-About the Trauma Informed Care MovementSaintA is in the forefront of therapeutic practices called Trauma Informed Care that apply what neuroscience has taught us about how the brain develops, functions and recovers from trauma to help children overcome adverse experiences and thrive.
+About the Trauma Informed Care MovementSaintA is in the forefront of healing practices called Trauma Informed Care that apply what neuroscience has taught us about how the brain develops, functions and recovers from trauma to help children overcome adverse experiences and thrive.

 Read: How Brains are Built: The Core Story of Brain Development